 Ana Marie Argilagos (April 29, 2020)

-On the main menu of Carolyn’s Nonprofit Blog, you will find several discussions about the importance of diverse communities.
+On the main menu of Carolyn’s Nonprofit Blog, you will find several pages discussing the importance of diverse communities.
 Quick links are provided at the bottom of this page.
 Let’s hope the nonprofit sector will deeply embrace diverse communities.
 And let’s hope the sector will make a concerted effort to engage and involve them in philanthropy in the years ahead.
 Our survival depends on it.

 Dedication

-Carolyn’s Nonprofit Blog includes several articles on this topic.
-See the short menu below.
+Carolyn’s Nonprofit Blog includes other articles on this theme.